Sustainable agriculture: Water

 Indicators for sustainable water resource development include the average annual flow of rivers from rainfall, flows from outside a country, the percentage of water coming from outside a country, and gross water withdrawal.
+It is estimated that agricultural practices consume 69% of the world's fresh water.

+Farmers discovered a way to save water using wool in Wyoming and other parts of the United States.